ibm-cloud-docs/cis/cis-cli-plugin.md

 :   DNS Domain ID.
 For `ua-rules` and `lockdowns` type rule, it is a required parameter.

 `--json`
-:   The json file or json string that is used to describe a firewall rule.
+:   The JSON file or JSON string that is used to describe a firewall rule.
 Required.
-    - For `--type access-rules`: The json data describing a firewall access rule as follows.
+    - For `--type access-rules`: The JSON data describing a firewall access rule as follows.
         - Option fields are `mode`, `notes`.
             - `mode` : The type of action to perform.
 Valid values: `block`, `challenge`, `whitelist`, `js_challenge`.
             - `notes` : Some useful information about this rule to help identify the purpose of it.